 Use your unique understanding of the military lifestyle in a rewarding career that offers you flexibility and independence.
 As a Financial Advisor, you will work directly with military families to help them pursue a secure financial future.
 First Command is consistently recognized as a top Military Friendly® and Military Spouse Friendly® employer, and we are an approved DoD SkillBridge provider.
 Additional benefits include the opportunity to:

 Experience comprehensive training

 Our training programs are designed to help people without a financial background become highly qualified First Command Financial Advisors.
 We’ll show you how to grow your business, acquire new clients, and provide quality, face-to-face coaching.
 All you need is your leadership experience and a dedication to serving others.

 The ongoing enhancement of our technology platform enables you to create a secure, compliant and consistent client experience.

 Financial Planning & Product Support

-You’ll have access to a wide array of financial products and subject matter experts to help you build personalized, comprehensive financial plans for our clients.
+You’ll have access to a wide array of financial products and the support of experienced subject matter experts to help you build comprehensive financial plans as a trusted fiduciary.